 Beer Et Seq is always interested in period descriptions of beer flavour.
-It’s a rare window onto tastes of the past.
-Technical brewing descriptions help a lot too, but more by inference and deduction.
+It’s a rare window into tastes of the past.
+Technical brewing descriptions help to a degree, but more by inference and deduction.

-In 1944, a mordant piece by Hal Boyle appeared in the Free-Lance Star, a Fredericksburg, Virginia newspaper still published.
-Boyle, a top wartime correspondent, examined the shortages in London for spirits and wine.
-He said beer was more easily obtained but had comments in its regard as well.
+In 1944, a mordant piece by American journalist Hal Boyle appeared in the Free-Lance Star, a Fredericksburg, Virginia newspaper that is still active.
+Boyle, a top wartime correspondent, examined the chronic shortage in wartime London for spirits and wine.
+Beer was more easily obtained but he had comments in its regard as well.

-The Americans in wartime London dominated the market for illicit Scotch and gin – because they had the scratch, the gelt.
-This caused no little resentment among their British hosts, as the article implies, probably with understatement in the interest of Allied cooperation.
+Americans in London, officers and diplomats, dominated the market for illicit liquor because they had the scratch, the brass.
+This caused no little resentment, the article implied, among their British hosts but if anything Boyle probably understated the fissures in the interests of inter-Allied cooperation.

-Given that American lager in this period was still fairly bitter, it shows that English beer – pale or bitter ale – easily outstripped it.
-Since no unusual bitterness was detected in mild ale, one can assume its bitterness was about equal to mid-century American lager.
+Given that American lager in the Forties was still fairly bitter, it shows that English pale or bitter ale easily outstripped it.
+Since no unusual bitterness was detected in mild ale, perhaps its bitterness was about equal to the American lager.

-Anyhow, Jean Jeanie was catering to a mostly-Yankee trade and some British thirsts went unsatisfied.
+At day’s end, Jean Jeanie catered to a mostly-Yankee trade.
+Some British thirsts went unsatisfied, raising resentments that merit sympathy.
 On the other hand, the profits went into British hands.
-It takes two to tango, eh?
+It takes two to tango, doesn’t it.
 Or to jitterbug.